pietrofranceschi/HomogenMSI/README.md

 b)	DHI

-The CalculateDHI function calculates the DHI value from given  MSI data following our pre-processing steps discussion in the paper.
+The CalculateDHI function calculates the DHI value from given  MSI data following our pre-processing steps discussed in the paper.
 If the user simply wants to calculate DHI on their pre-processed data can directly drive it using DHI function.

 Note: while using DHI function, knowledge about a number of pixels in tumor area required and for efficient calculation assigns background gray level equal to the zero.